CREATE SUCCESS by

 DEFINE THE SUBJECT

 Answer honestly.
 Why are you engaged in decision-making now?
 Is it about a problem?
 Is it about a long-standing wish to be fulfilled?
+Is it just something you want to check off on one of your lists?
 What pressures are you experiencing to make a decision (internal and/or external)?
 Is it Big, Little, or In-Between?
 NOTE:

 - A Big situation is being a refugee from a war zone, or facing homelessness THIS AFTERNOON, or being in an abusive situation, to include things like sex and slave trafficking, all of which is rampant on earth at this writing.